-The substantiated report is properly categorized as a Category 2.
+The substantiated report is amended to a Category 3 act.

-NOW THEREFORE IT IS DETERMINED that the record of this report shall be retained in part by the Vulnerable Person's Central Register, and will be sealed after five years pursuant to SSL § 493(4)(c).

-This decision is ordered by David Molik, Director of the Administrative make such decisions.

-Hearings Unit, who has been designated by the Executive Director to
+NOW THEREFORE IT IS DETERMINED that the record of this report shall be retained by the Vulnerable Persons' Central Register, and will be sealed after five years pursuant to SSL § 493(4)(c).
+This decision is ordered by David Molik, Director of the Administrative Hearings Unit, who has been designated by the Executive Director to make such decisions.

-DATED:

-Schenectady, New York
+DATED: Schenectady, New York April 14, 2015

-February 20, 2015